This article will explain how to understand antenna radiation plots and how this should impact your wireless deployments.

 Visualizing Plane Patterns

-Once you understand how to read antenna radiation patterns, it is very helpful to visualize the plot in a three-dimensional manner.
+Once it is understood on how to read antenna radiation patterns, it is very helpful to visualize the plot in a three-dimensional manner.

 Let’s take a look at a 3D rendering of a generic example of a combined azimuth, and perpendicular elevation plots to help us better visualize what the plots previously discussed show us: